 Spiced Tomato Soup

-- 1 TB olive oil
+- 2 tablespoon olive oil

-- 2 tsp cumin
+- 2 teaspoons cumin

-- 1 cup water
+- 2 cups water

-- 1 cup milk
+- 1 cup milk or cream (optional)

-- Lower heat to medium, and add shallots, cumin, cayenne, and salt.
+- Add the shallots, cumin, salt, and cayenne.
 Sauté 2-3 minutes until shallots begin to brown.

 - Slowly pour in the 2 cups of water.
 As you pour, scrape the bottom of the pot to scrape up any bits of food stuck to the pot (to prevent the burn warning).
 Bring to a simmer and cook 1-2 minutes.

 - Add tomatoes.Press the cancel button.
 Set Instant Pot to pressure cook/manual, high pressure.
 Set the cook time for 10 minutes.
 The Instant Pot will take about 6 minutes to come to pressure, depending on how hot the soup is, and then will start counting down the cook time.
 The Instant Pot will beep to let you know the cook time has finished.
 Carefully quick-release the remaining pressure by using the handle of a long spoon (I use a wooden spoon) to turn the steam valve to venting.Tip: Quick release can be messy– the vent will let loose some liquids with the steam.
 Lay a kitchen towel over the top to keep your kitchen clean.

 - Use an immersion blender to blend the soup, or ladle into a blender basin (working in batches if needed), and blend until smooth.Tip: A blender will make a smoother soup than an immersion blender.Optionally, for the smoothest soup, strain the soup through a mesh sieve to remove the mustard seeds.
 If you used a high-powered blender to blend the soup, this step is unnecessary.